fkyeeb/H2O/README.md

 The purpose is to explore a better hypothesis for the relationships after WGD events.
 While `h2o` removes data from the trees and reduces gene tree conflict, it can cause more nested relationships to be less supported.

-**In your "best supported summary tree", if you found more support in the relationships right after WGD events but less support in more nested relationships, please proceed with the optional steps.
-Subcommand `h2o constraint` can easily extract a constraint tree (for the relationships right after WGD events) from a summary tree, and users can use the constraint tree with the full ortholog dataset to produce a constrained summary tree.
-Then the "best summary tree hypothesis" will contain the better supported relationships for both the relationships right after WGD and also more nested relationships.*
+**In your "best supported consensus tree", if you found more support in the relationships right after WGD events but less support in more nested relationships, please proceed with the optional steps.
+Subcommand `h2o constraint` can easily extract a constraint tree (for the relationships right after WGD events) from a consensus tree, and users can use the constraint tree with the full ortholog dataset to produce a constrained consensus tree.
+Then the "best consensus tree hypothesis" will contain the better supported relationships for both the relationships right after WGD and also more nested relationships.*

 ![drawio](tutorials/main_workflow2.drawio.svg)